side-projects-42/Resource-Store-2/GOOGLE/devtoolsExtended/extension/WebInspectorKit/LayoutTests/inspector/debugger/debugger-reload-on-pause.md

-Tests "reload" from within inspector window while on pause.
+Tests “reload” from within inspector window while on pause.